rexfordessilfie/vercel-api-languages/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+# Acknowledgements
+This demo was put together with guidance from people like Theo and Nathan in my Twitter replies to [this Tweet](https://twitter.com/ken_t_rex/status/1643369527307108353) explaining Vercel's capabilities and sharing links and commands for getting the serverless functions working.